-The most common emergency complaint is a toothache.
+The most common dental emergency complaint is a toothache.
 Let’s discuss what you should do if you are out of town or unable to get to a dentist and you encounter a dental emergency.
 While this WebMD article is thorough, there are some very simple things you can do.
-According to this MouthHealthy article, there are three things you can do to prevent a tooth injury:
+According to this MouthHealthy article, there are three things you can do to prevent a tooth injury or dental emergency.

 If you wake up in the middle of the night with a toothache, first try Anbesol or Orajel, over-the-counter pain relievers.
 If the pain is too great and you are away from your normal dentist, look for a walk-in dental clinic.
 The pain is probably the result of an infection or abscess.
 Timely treatment is key.

 In Case of a Broken Tooth